• Blog

 Let’s take a look at some of the more popular discount strategies out there:

-• Buy One Get One Free (BOGOF): This is a classic.
-It works great for products that people buy a lot and is perfect for getting customers to add more items to their carts.
+1. Buy One Get One Free (BOGOF): This is a classic.
+It works great for products that people buy a lot of, and is perfect for getting customers to add more items to their carts.
 You can also play around with and adapt this a bit.
 For example, you could offer a “Buy one, get one 50% off” deal.

 4. Implement personalized discounts in your eCommerce platform